Bonte7/Alpaca-Profile-Editor/README.md

 This project is an Alpaca profile image editor.
-You can randomzie the Alpaca's features in v1.
-Coming soon will be the ability to choose different features such as ears, eyes, arms, accessories, and hair types.
-I will also add downloadable functionality so users can download their Alpaca to use it as a profile image on any app they choose!
+You can randomzie the Alpaca's features or choose from specific options.
+Once finished, you can download a PNG of the alpaca and use it on any app of your choice as a profile image.

 Required dependencies for download image functionality:
 html-to-image: https://www.npmjs.com/package/html-to-image